 Washing pillows or your down comforter can be a scary ordeal, but over time, they tend to yellow and that’s just scary all on its own.
 To keep your comforter fresh and white, here’s how to wash and whiten a down comforter safely.
 When you put them in the dryer, you can add a couple of tennis balls (put them in socks first so you don’t get tennis ball fuzz on your newly washed pillows) to give the pillows or comforters some extra fluff when they come out of the dryer.

 If your bedroom has blinds, chances are it’s been a long time (if ever) since you’ve cleaned them.
 Cleaning is simple if you have a vacuum cleaner with an attachment or a cloth.
-Whether your blinds just need a simple dusting or are in bad shape and need a thoroughly cleaning, this guide will show you the easiest and most effective ways to get those blinds clean.
+Whether your blinds just need a simple dusting or are in bad shape and need a thorough cleaning, this guide will show you the easiest and most effective ways to get those blinds clean.